-Thanks to all of the above-mentioned reasons, buildings with better sustainability credentials can enjoy increased marketability.
+Thanks to all of the above-mentioned reasons, buildings with better energy efficiency credentials can enjoy increased marketability.
 As a growing number of investors and occupants are becoming aware of benefits and savings deriving from this investment, the probability of selling or renting a green house is higher compared to a traditional construction.
-Studies around the world show that sustainable design can increase resale value and rental rates respectively up to 20% and 8%.
+Studies around the world show that eco house designs can increase resale value and rental rates respectively up to 20% and 8%.

 This article shows the enormous benefits that a green building offers in every context.
-Now it is up to you to change the way you live and choose a sustainable living.
-A house built using green principles will tend to be more durable, functional, energy efficient and comfortable than one that is not.
+Now it is up to you to change the way you live.
+A house designed by an eco friendly architect using green principles will tend to be more durable, functional, energy efficient and comfortable than one that is not.
 Furthermore, it respects the environment, enhances your lifestyle and improves your health.
 You are investing not just in your house, but in you and your family’s future.

-If you have decided to take a step towards sustainability, the Australian Government may help you with the Australia’s guide to environmentally sustainable homes.
+If you have decided to take a step towards environmental responsibility, the Australian Government may help you with the Australia’s guide to environmentally friendly homes.